 I walk to the law school library to see if the Ruth Bader Ginsburg memorial is still there.
 It isn’t.
-Only a few bouquets of fresh flowers where all the photos, notes, drawings, flowers and candles had been.
+Only a few fresh bouquets where all the photos, notes, drawings, flowers and candles had been.

-I sit at a picnic table and wait for something to happen—a scene of some sort.
+Sitting at a picnic table, I wait for something to happen—a scene of some sort.
 Big drops of rain begin to fall.
-Not many, but enough to make the ink run on the page.
+Not many, but enough to make the ink run on the notebook’s lined page.
 Not enough to make me run for cover.
 Not yet.

-A ladybug scurries around the table with something stuck or poked to its side.
-I can’t tell if it’s an attacking insect or some bit of debris that fell from the oak tree above and impaled the ladybug.
-Whatever it is, I’m inclined to try to remove it, knowing my interference is likely to make matters worse for the ladybug.
+A ladybug scurries around the wooden table with something stuck or poked to its side.
+I can’t tell if it’s an attacking insect or some bit of debris that fell from the oak tree above, impaling the ladybug.
+Whatever it is, I’m inclined to try to remove it, knowing my interference could make matters worse for the ladybug.

-Back on the page, a tiny red spider scuttles about.
-I try to flick it off with the pen, but end up smearing it to death instead.
-I’m sorry I didn’t let it be.
+Back on the page, a minute red spider scuttles across the lines.
+I try to flick it away with the pen, but end up smearing it to death instead.
+I should have let it be.

-Another tiny red spider climbs onto the page.
+Another red spider climbs onto the page.
 There seems to be no shortage of them.

-Do some rain drops and insects qualify as a scene?
+Do rain drops and insects qualify as a scene?
 The ladybug now seems to be in its death throes.
 Whatever the thing on it is, it’s still there and seems to know what it’s doing.
-Perhaps it has a poked a venomous stringer through the ladybug’s carapace and is riding out the bug’s last minutes.
-This thing, only a fraction of the ladybug’s size and weight, must be a bug itself.
-Perhaps its fellow bug thingies will join the executioner to devour the ladybug once it’s dead.
-Or lay their eggs in her body.
+Perhaps the thing poked a venomous stringer through the ladybug’s carapace and is riding out the bug’s last minutes.
+The thing, a fraction of the ladybug’s size and weight, must be a bug itself.
+Perhaps other thingies will gather to devour the ladybug once it’s dead.
+Or lay their eggs inside her body.

-And here, already, another kind of bug crawling across the table, then up my bottle of iced espresso.
+And here, already, another sort of bug crawling across the table, then up my bottle of cold espresso.

-I had come to observe people honoring Ruth Bader Ginsburg, and instead I am caught in some nature documentary, and the bugs keep coming.
+I had come to observe people honoring Ruth Bader Ginsburg, and instead I am caught in a nature documentary, and the bugs keep coming.

-Now a creature that looks like an orange inchworm makes its way up the side of the table.
-I take another swig of cold espresso, checking first to make sure there’s not some winged thing floating inside the plastic bottle.
+A creature, now, that looks like an orange inchworm makes its way up the side of the table.
+I take another swig of espresso, first making sure there’s not some winged thing floating inside the plastic bottle.
 There isn’t.

 I was rooting for the ladybug, though that contest is lost.
-What little bit of rain there was has stopped.
-Rest in peace.
+The drops of rain have stopped.
+Rest in peace, RBG.